-The type of operation or establishment proposed and foods to be prepared and served Provide a menu so the plan reviewer can ensure you have adequate equipment to prepare,
+The type of operation or establishment proposed and foods to be prepared and served

+Provide a menu so the plan reviewer can ensure you have adequate equipment to prepare, cook, and store the food in your establishment.
+The food license risk level is determined by the food activity conducted at the food facility.

-- -If you will be a retail market, please provide basic explanations such as canned grocery, whole produce, deli meat, and any items cooked or prepared on site. - -If you are a child care facility that will be receiving food from a caterer, please indicate this on the plans, and list the caterer if that information is available. - -If you will offer a raw menu item for consumption, such as fish for sushi or sashimi, you will need a consumer advisory on your menu.
-You will also need to provide proof of parasite destruction. - -If you will be using time in lieu of temperature control, please indicate on the menu which items will use this process. - -If you will be using a process such as acidifying rice, sous vide, cook chill, vacuum packaging, reduced oxygen packaging, or other non-typical process, we will need additional information about your HACCP plan, employee training, and other documentation.
+- Retail Market provide basic explanations such as canned grocery, whole produce, deli, raw meat/seafood, and any items cooked or prepared on site - Child care facility if not cooking food but receiving food from a meal provider, please provide a copy of the meal provider's ODA registration with the plans - Sashimi/Sushi/Raw Fish Provide a parasite destruction letter from the supplier, and include a consumer advisory on the menu - If you will be using time in lieu of temperature control, please indicate on the menu which items will use this process - If you will be using a process such as acidifying rice, sous vide, cook chill, vacuum packaging, reduced oxygen packaging, or other non-typical process, you must provide a copy of your HACCP plan

-The total square footage to be used for the food service operation or retail food establishment

-Provide the total square footage somewhere on the plan.
+The total square footage to be used for the food service operation or retail food establishment Provide the total square footage somewhere on the plan.
 Facilities with food operations greater than 25,000 square feet are charged more for the plan review and the food license.
 Typically, only large grocery stores will fall into this category.
+Micro Markets must provide the linear feet of the market.

 A site plan that includes location of business in a building such as a shopping mall or stadium; location of building on site, including alleys, streets, and location of any outside support infrastructure such as dumpsters, potable water source, sewage treatment system; and interior and exterior seating areas.
 This was a new official requirement starting March 1, 2016.
 The site plan allows us to see the facility in relation to everything around it.
 We will also need to see the location for garbage dumpsters, used grease dumpsters, compactors, loading docks, septic systems, etc. It is acceptable to use online mapping software to provide the overhead site plan, as long as all required information is easily readable.